How to Register for Classes Abroad

 UMD Study Abroad will assist you in planning your academics abroad.
-In addition to our support, you'll meet with your academic department(s) and professional or faculty advisor when selecting your courses abroad.
+In addition to our support, you'll meet with your professional or faculty advisor when selecting your courses abroad.
 They will be able to guide you in selecting courses that will count toward your degree.
 Be flexible when selecting coursework abroad; all courses advertised may not be available during your term abroad.
-Students are encouraged to choose more courses than they plan to take in case courses are or become unavailable.
+You should choose more courses than you plan to take in case courses become unavailable.

 Registration for Study Abroad

 Our office will grant you permission to register yourself at UMD for a block of study abroad credits.
 You’ll register for the following number of credits based on your semester/term abroad: